Become a Wildlife Aid volunteer

 Please note: Volunteers must be 18 years or over and able to work independently.

-We are looking for volunteers that can attend on a regular basis, and commit to the same shift every week, or fortnightly at the weekends.
+We are looking for volunteers that can attend on a regular basis, and commit to the same shift every week, or fortnightly at the weekends for a minimum of 6 months.

 Based on the busy hospital reception desk, this public-facing role will involve: